 - Dual 3” fans are nestled just below the screen.
 With four power options you can find the right amount of air flow.
 It didn’t take me long to turn the fans on — and then up.
 They are very useful when working hard indoors.
 No need to adjust the thermostat or buy an extra standing fan, these dual fans provided plenty of breeze during my run.
 Noise output from the fans wasn’t noticeably intrusive.
 Even at full speed, I didn’t have to adjust the speaker volume to hear the trainer.

 - Two deep pockets sit just behind the screen at the back of the console.
 While they are hidden behind the screen, reaching for a water bottle is no big deal.
 It was actually nice to just focus on the program and not be distracted by a vibrating water bottle while running.
 These pockets are plenty deep to hold any bottle, keys, wallet, phone, etc.

-- The screen pivots up and down, leaving a lip just below the screen that is wide enough to hold a phone or tablet.
+- The screen pivots up and down, leaving a lip just below the screen that is wide enough to hold a phone or tablet (as mentioned above).
 Although there isn’t a separate tablet holder, you don’t need one.
 The lip is plenty wide — it should hold devices of any size securely so they don’t fall off while running.
 Because the screen is so large, you can place a personal device here and not block the screen.

 With all the bells and whistles, the x32i is designed to impress.
 We put it to the test with several performance challenges.

 - The x32i is the best treadmill on the market when compared with other consumer models.
 The tech is engaging, the running platform supple and cushioned, and all the extras work together to make your workout experience seamless and smooth.